Pipeline¶

 python-social-auth uses an extendible pipeline mechanism where developers can introduce their functions during the authentication, association and disconnection flows.

-Each pipeline entry can return a dict or None, any other type of return value is treated as a response instance and returned directly to the client, check Partial Pipeline below for details.
+value is treated as a response instance and returned directly to the client,

-If a dict is returned, the value in the set will be merged into the kwargs argument for the next pipeline entry, None is taken as if {} was returned.
+is returned, the value in the set will be merged into the

-Authentication Pipeline
+Authentication Pipeline¶

 The final process of the authentication workflow is handled by an operations pipeline where custom functions can be added or default items can be removed to provide a custom behavior.
 The default pipeline is a mechanism that creates user instances and gathers basic data from providers.